scalar-labs/scalardl/docs/getting-started.md

 ## Register the certificate

-Next, let's register your certificate to Scalar DL Ledger.
+Next, let's register your certificate to ScalarDL Ledger.
 Please check [caclient-getting-started](ca/caclient-getting-started.md) for how to prepare a certificate.

 This time, let's use a simple tool to register your certificate as follows.